AlexELEC/docs.dev/content.en/docs/tvlink/docs/pvr-tvlink-client.md

 </p>

 + «TVLINK connection timeout» – the connection timeout of the client to the «TVLINK» server for retrieving the channel list.
 This option does not affect broadcasts.

 + «Buffering streams» – if activated, the client will additionally buffer streams (using Kodi's capabilities).

 + «FFmpegDirect for Timeshift» – enables the Timeshift function via the «Inputstream FFmpeg Direct» addon.

 + «FFmpegDirect for Catchup» – enables the Catchup function via the «Inputstream FFmpeg Direct» addon.

+{{% hint info %}}
-The last two options («FFmpegDirect for ...») will only work if the <a target='_blank' href="https://kodi.wiki/view/Add-on:Inputstream_FFmpeg_Direct">«Inputstream FFmpeg Direct»</a>
+The last two options ("FFmpegDirect for ...") will only work if you activate the "Inputstream FFmpeg Direct" add-on.
-addon is installed.
 Otherwise, the client will ignore them.

-«Timeshift» only works when the «FFmpegDirect for Timeshift» option is enabled.
-For IPTV archives (Catchup) to function, the «FFmpegDirect for Catchup» option is not mandatory.

-{{% hint info %}}
-The «Inputstream FFmpeg Direct» addon currently does not work correctly on some architectures, such as Intel.
-If you activate «FFmpegDirect for Timeshift», the automatic stream switching within a channel will stop working.
-The «Inputstream FFmpeg Direct» addon, through which the streams will pass, cannot automatically change stream parameters.
+The "Inputstream FFmpeg Direct" add-on has been specifically modified to work with "TVLINK" and is embedded in the system.
+If you update it to the original version, it will lose its functionality regarding "TVLINK".
 {{% /hint %}}

----

-All other settings are the same as in the «PVR IPTV Simple» client.
+All other settings are the same as in the "PVR IPTV Simple" client.

 <p align="center">
   <a href="/tvlink/pvr-client/04.png"><img src="/tvlink/pvr-client/04.png" width="480"/></a>
 </p>

+## «TimeShift» and «Catchup» Functions

+These functions allow you to rewind (and then fast-forward) live broadcasts if your IPTV provider offers the "IPTV archives" service.

++ «TimeShift» is rewinding directly while you are watching a TV channel.
+For example, you started a channel where a movie has already been playing for 30 minutes.
+You press the "left" button to the desired moment and watch the movie from the beginning.

++ «Catchup» is when you launch a TV program (that has already aired) from the "EPG".

+In practice, «TimeShift» and «Catchup» also differ in the mode in which the "Kodi" player will operate.

++ «TimeShift» — the player operates in TV mode.
+This means that the player does not change its TV functionality (you started a channel and rewound).
+For example, you can call up the channel list with the "left" button and the EPG with the "right" button.
+The "up/down" buttons will function as rewind/fast-forward.

++ «Catchup» — the player operates in VOD (Video On Demand) mode.
+This means that the player behaves as if you launched a regular video (you press the "Play programme" button in the EPG).
+The "left/right/up/down" buttons work as rewind/fast-forward.
+They differ only in the rewinding interval.

+{{% hint info %}}
+«TimeShift» only works when the "FFmpegDirect for Timeshift" option is enabled.
+For IPTV archives (Catchup) to work, the "FFmpegDirect for Catchup" option is not mandatory.
+{{% /hint %}}